paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

 <a id="section-179"></a>
 ## § 179.
 Nuclear Weapons Council
 **(a) Establishment; Membership.—** There is a Nuclear Weapons Council (hereinafter in this section referred to as the “Council”) operated as a joint activity of the Department of Defense and the Department of Energy.
+The Council shall be the primary mechanism for integrating, streamlining, and ensuring unity of purpose and direction for nuclear deterrence related activities within the Department of Defense and the Department of Energy.
 The membership of the Council is comprised of the following officers of those departments:

 (1) The Under Secretary of Defense for Acquisition and Sustainment.